bytecauldron/awesome-gamemaker/README.md

 [Random Level Generator](https://github.com/GameMakerDiscord/random-level-gen-gms2) - A random level generation example (similar to Nuclear Throne) using GameMaker Studio 2.

+[Wave Function Collapse](https://quadolorgames.itch.io/wfc-gml-demo) - Generates a random tile map but not production ready in its current state.

+[Draw A Dungeon](https://gentoogames.itch.io/draw-a-dungeon-gamemaker) - Converts your room layouts into a randomized dungeon.

 [Destructible Terrain](https://github.com/niksudan/gms2-destructible-terrain) - An example of collidable, destructible terrain in GameMaker Studio 2 using surfaces and grids.

+[Cellular Automata Caves](https://alessiogamedev.itch.io/gms-cellular-automata-algorithm) - Generates huge caves in a few hundred milliseconds.

 ## Particles ✨